-Cooking regularly has become a hobby for so many people now that we have a lot of time on our hands and we’re stuck at home.
+Since the year 2020, cooking has become a hobby for a significant number of people.
 It can be especially fun when you’ve got knife skills to impress.
 These skills are actually a basic requirement for anyone who wishes to excel in the kitchen.
-So whether you’re a beginner but an excited cook or someone who just wants to get the job done more efficiently, we have some tips that will help you improve your knife skills.
+So, whether you're a beginner yet enthusiastic cook or someone who simply wants to get the job done faster, we've got some pointers to help you improve your knife skills.

 - Cut round produce in half first to create a flat surface.